ahthomps/bacteria-networks/README.md

 Open Terminal (it's in Utilities) and run the following command:

-`/bin/bash -c $(curl -L https://raw.githubusercontent.com/ahthomps/bacteria-networks/master/mac-install.sh)`
+`/bin/bash -c "(curl -L https://raw.githubusercontent.com/ahthomps/bacteria-networks/master/mac-install.sh)"`

 This will install the program to your home directory and leave shortcut on your desktop called JAB.
 Double click it to run the program.